 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Students with previously conferred graduate degrees may request a reduction of credit.
 Reductions of credit may not exceed six elective credits and no reductions will be given for required core courses.
 Evaluation of a previously conferred graduate degree for reduction of credit is not automatic and students must request this review in their first semester of matriculation in the master's program.

-Electives should be advanced courses in anthropology chosen in consultation with an advisor.
 Students can choose to focus their electives around an emphasis in these four areas: advanced training in sociocultural anthropology; culture, health and bioethics; museums and anthropology; or transnational and global issues.
 Up to six credits may be from other disciplines with the prior written approval of the graduate director.

 Students may take ANTH 690 Internship as elective credit.
 An internship can serve as a primary field research site for the thesis.

 Students should be aware of the policies governing theses.
 They must follow the thesis enrollment policy of the university and once enrolled in ANTH 799 Master's Thesis, maintain continuous enrollment.

 |Master's Research Project|